Skip to content

 Language and Communication

-The Celts had a basic type of alphabet called Ogham where they cut a series of notches into the edge of a standing stone.
-There is a collection of Ogham stones at UCC (University College Cork).
+The Celts had a basic type of alphabet called Ogham, which they wrote by cutting a series of notches into the edge of a standing stone.
+A collection of Ogham stones is at UCC (University College Cork).

 Celts Appearance

-Generally, the Celts had a rigid appearance.
-The Celts actually took great care of their appearance.
+The Celts’ appearance was generally rigid.
+They took excellent care of their appearance.
 They bleached their hair blonde using lime wash.
 Men often spiked it up to make themselves frightening.
-They also shaved their beards but kept their moustaches and they kept it long.
+They also shaved their beards but kept their moustaches, and they kept them long.
 Amidst all of that, jewellery was popular among the Celts.
 They wore necklaces called torcs.
-The Broighter Hoard is a collection of gold Celtic objects found near Limavady, Co.
+The Broighter Hoard is a collection of gold Celtic objects near Limavady, Co.
 Derry.

-Men and women alike wore a long woollen cloak called a brat.
-This cloak was tied at the neck with a brooch or a pin.
-Poorer Celtic men wore trousers under their brat called Bracac.
+Men and women alike wore a long woollen cloak called a brat, tied at the neck with a brooch or a pin.
+Poorer Celtic men wore trousers under their brat, called Bracac.
 Under the same brat, women wore a tunic to their ankles.

-Celtic warriors limed their hair and made it stand up and pulled it back to the nape of their neck.
+Celtic warriors limed their hair, making it stand up and pulling it back to the nape of their neck.
 This was probably a battle tactic to make themselves look frightening to the enemy.
-They painted themselves with a blue paint called woad.
+They painted themselves with a blue paint called Woad.
 Both men and women were heavily tattooed.
-They also beat their swords and spears against their leather shields, creating an awful sound meant to scare the enemy.
+They also beat their swords and spears against their leather shields, creating an awful sound to scare the enemy.

 Celtic Society